chinapedia/wikipedia.abstract.en/Page/Signal_processing.md

-Signal_processing_system.pngs convert signals from other physical waveforms to electric current or voltage waveforms, which then are processed, transmitted as electromagnetic waves, received and converted by another transducer to final form.]]
+s convert signals from other physical waveforms to electric current or voltage waveforms, which then are processed, transmitted as electromagnetic waves, received and converted by another transducer to final form.]]

 SIGNAL PROCESSING is an electrical engineering subfield that focuses on analysing, modifying and synthesizing signals such as sound, images and biological measurements.[1]
 Signal processing techniques can be used to improve transmission, storage efficiency and subjective quality and to also emphasize or detect components of interest in a measured signal.[2]